aaazyq/kaggle-Ecommerce_classification/README.md

 For other infomation, please see the pdf document.

 (I got the 7th out of over 200 competitors on the leaderboard!)

+Also I built an image repository for this project here: https://github.com/aaazyq/An-image-repository-for-e-commerce-products